krbnite/krbnite.github.io/_posts/2019-03-25-Notes-on-Treatments-for-Categorical-Variables-with-Missing-Values-for-Predictive-Models-in-Production-Take-1.md

 an academic exercise.
 For example, you will often see a predictive model created where a variable being used wouldn't be available for making predictions, e.g., a variable that is created in hindsight or a variable that is defined up to the moment of the event being predicted.

 For example, picture having historical data on students with variables like `freshman_gpa`, `sophomore_gpa`, `junior_gpa`, `senior_gpa`, `total_days_in_high_school`, and `dropout`.
 I've seen models akin to predicting `dropout` using all the other variables.

 That's crazy useless, right?!

-Using all the variables means that you are strictly taking a hindsight perspective, and not a predictive one.
+Using all the variables in this example means that you are strictly taking a hindsight perspective, and not a predictive one.
 To be predictive, one would have to instead imagine when the model would be useful, say at the end of freshman year, at which point a model running in real time would only have access to `freshman_gpa` (of the variables listed above).
-You might be tempted to argue that they would have attendance records too, and so might be tempted to use the `total_days_in_high_school` variable too -- but this would be wrong since this variable in the data spans 4 years of high school.
-In this scenario, a useful technology having access to only the data variables listed would be to score dropout risk after freshman year (X = `freshman_gpa`), after sophomore year (X = `freshman_gpa`, `sophomore_gpa`), and after junior year (X = `freshman_gpa`, `sophomore_gpa`, `junior_gpa`).
-The `senior_gpa` and `total_days_in_high_school` variables are not useful.
-This is not to say that more granular versions of these variables would not be useful, like `senior_gpa_q1` or `total_days_absent_freshman_year`, but we don't have them in our data set.
+You might be tempted to argue that they would have attendance records too, and so might be tempted to use the `total_days_in_high_school` variable  -- but this would be wrong since this variable in the data spans all 4 years of high school.
+In this scenario, a useful sequence of models would be to score dropout risk after freshman year (X = `freshman_gpa`), after sophomore year (X = `freshman_gpa`, `sophomore_gpa`), and after junior year (X = `freshman_gpa`, `sophomore_gpa`, `junior_gpa`).
+Note that the `senior_gpa` and `total_days_in_high_school` variables are not useful for predicting `dropout`.
+This is not to say that more granular versions of these variables would not be useful, like `senior_gpa_q1` or `total_days_absent_freshman_year`, but we don't have them in the data set described for this scenario.

-and are simply trying to predict whether or not a student was a dropout or not, then this variable just gives you the answer:  only attended high school 100 days

 Ok, ok -- all this said, one hit on my Google search really stood out.
 It was a response to this Quora post, [How can I deal with missing values in a predictive model?](https://www.quora.com/How-can-I-deal-with-missing-values-in-a-predictive-model).
 As elsewhere, I found most of the discussion to have a indiscriminately-copy-and-paste vibe (e.g., try CCA or multiple imputation).
 However, one response was actually very thoughtful and, IMO, answered the question being asked.